slsu0424/COVID19-Drug-Therapies/02-Deployment/Deployment.md

 2. Update `file_system_name` variable to your container in the [00_preparedata.ipynb](./Analytics_Deployment/Synapse-Workspace/Notebooks/00_preparedata.ipynb) notebook
 3. Run the notebook

-## Step 5.4: Deploy the Best Model (Persona: Pro Data Scientist, Citizen Data Scientist)
+## 5.4: Deploy the Best Model (Persona: Pro Data Scientist, Citizen Data Scientist)
 1. Deploy model in using AML
 2. TBD